jacobvartanian/uuni-arduino-demo/README.md

    - Each push button is used to control the state of each LED (on or off)
    - The potentiometer controls the rate of blinking

+Discussion:
+1. There are many ways the code below can be made more efficient.
+Think about how this could be done and discuss with your peers.
+2. While the button is held down, the program is paused until the button is released.
+Why is this the case?
+Find the section of code that is causing this.

 ### Marking Criteria Checklist:

 | Description | Marks |